Weile-Zheng/ssat-analogy/README.md

 - Feeding the questions into solver using GloVe vector embedding and Gensim library functions, test the accuracy in regard to 1.
 Training data size, 2.
 Vector dimension embedded.

+[Here](https://github.com/Weile-Zheng/word2vec-vector-embedding) for training your own embedding using word2vec and explaining underlying reasoning for analogies in vector semantic.